0xWhankFrite/flexnet-testnet-loadtest/README.md

 # Simple FlexNet (testnet) load testing tool

 This set of scripts emulates concurrent  send transactions between selected number of FlexNet accounts.
-Basic idea is to spin up numerous processes which perform send transactions in a loop, but only if the account ballance is sufficient.
+Basic idea is to spin up numerous processes which perform send transactions in a loop, but only if the account balance is sufficient.

 You need Linux and NodeJS to run this tool.
-Then install the needed NPM modules withing the working directory:
+Then install the needed NPM modules within the working directory:
 ```
-npm --install web3
+npm install web3
 ```

 ## Configuration